mlohajner/AFST/README.md

 ## Philosophy

-Most sync tools think file by file — check one, compare, decide, copy, repeat multiple-thousand times.
+Most sync tools think file by file: check one, compare, decide, copy, repeat multiple-thousand times.
 AFST thinks differently.

 Instead of walking through directory trees hunting for differences one at a time, AFST first takes a **snapshot** of the source and destination state.
-Then, instead of custom comparison logic, it reaches for a tool that already does this better than anything else — the standard Unix `diff`.
+Then, instead of custom comparison logic, it reaches for a tool that already does this better than anything else - the standard Unix `diff`.
 The result is a fast, clear analysis of what changed, turned directly into a list of files to transfer.